Is OSB Acceptable as Roof Decking for Metal Roofing?

-Oriented strand board (OSB), is a type of engineered lumber similar to particle board, formed by adding adhesives and then compressing layers of wood strands.
+Oriented Strand Board, commonly referred to as OSB, is a type of engineered lumber similar to particle board, formed by adding adhesives and then compressing layers of wood strands.
+OSB is widely used as roof decking material.

 A homeowner recently wrote and asked me the following regarding OSB roof decking: